Gold surges, Asian stocks mixed amid US-China feud, pandemic

 Investors also are worried about a rise in U.S. layoffs as spiking coronavirus infections lead more businesses to shut down.
 Extra unemployment benefits expire this week.
 Congress has yet to agree on more economic aid.

-In energy markets, benchmark U.S. crude lost 1 cent to $41.28 per barrel in electronic trading on the New York Mercantile Exchange.
+In energy markets, benchmark U.S. crude lost 7 cents to $41.21 per barrel in electronic trading on the New York Mercantile Exchange.
 The contract rose 22 cents on Friday to settle at $41.29.
-Brent crude, used to price international oils, lost 3 cents to $43.75 per barrel in London.
+Brent crude, used to price international oils, lost 16 cents to $43.62 per barrel in London.